What You Hear Is What You See: Audio Quality Metrics From Image Quality Metrics: Introduction

 \section{Introduction}

-The study of the perceptual assessment of the quality of audio signals has been explored at very different levels depending on the type of audio.
+Perceptual assessment of the quality of audio signals has been explored to varying degrees for different kinds of audio content.
 Whilst there exist several tools to understand speech quality~\cite{gamper2019intrusive}, the evaluation of music is rarely explored and comes in the form of software hidden behind commercial licences~\cite{thiede2000peaq}.
-More generally, practitioners rely either on traditional physical measures of the audio signal, e.g., signal-to-noise ratio (SNR), or more recent deep learning-based metrics that involve non-interpretable complex models to capture statistics of the data~\cite{hilmkil2020perceiving}.
-The picture is quite different in other domains, namely imaging, where many more perceptual models have been developed over the years for these purposes -- and well-curated datasets are readily available~\cite{ponomarenko2015image, zhang2018unreasonable}.
+More generally, practitioners rely either on traditional physical measures of the audio signal, e.g., signal-to-noise ratio (SNR), or more recent deep learning-based metrics that involve noninterpretable models to capture statistics of the degradation~\cite{hilmkil2020perceiving}.
+The picture is quite different in the visual modality, where many more perceptual models have been developed over the years for these purposes -- and well-curated datasets are readily available~\cite{ponomarenko2015image, zhang2018unreasonable}.

 It is well-known that the auditory and visual processing pathways share similar attributes.
-For example, \textit{divisive normalisation} is a well explored phenomenon that is encountered when studying neurons in the brain~\cite{carandini2012normalization, schwartz2001natural}.
-Specifically in images, divisive normalisation has been shown to factorise the probability density function of natural images~\cite{malo2010psychophysically}.
-In audio the same phenomenon has been shown to minimise the dependencies between between natural sound stimuli responses to filters of certain frequencies~\cite{schwartz2000natural}.
-Also, other behaviours such as signal adaptation can also be observed in the processing of both modalities~\cite{willmore2023adaptation}.
-Many of these ideas form the basis of, and have been embedded into, the design of image quality metrics, but, as they are also observed in auditory statistics or psychophysical tests, we argue they should be included in the design of audio quality metrics.
+For example, \textit{divisive normalisation}, a form of local gain control, is a well explored phenomenon that is encountered when studying neurons in the brain~\cite{carandini2012normalization, schwartz2001natural}.
+Specifically in vision, divisive normalisation has been shown to factorise the probability density function of natural images~\cite{malo2010psychophysically}.
+In audio the same phenomenon has been shown to minimise the dependencies between between natural sound stimuli responses to filters of certain frequencies~\cite{schwartz2001natural}.
+Other behaviours such as signal adaptation can also be observed in both modalities~\cite{willmore2023adaptation}.
+Many of these ideas form the basis of the design of image quality metrics, but, as they are also observed in auditory statistics or psychophysical tests, we argue they should be included in the design of audio quality metrics.

+The algorithmic parallelism and interaction between neural pathways implies that audio signals can alter the perception of visual stimuli~\cite{Shams00}, and examples of this (audio-to-vision) correlation are present even in pop music~\cite{Mertens06}.
+Here we take the opposite (vision-to-audio) approach: \emph{what you hear is what you see}.